dariozubi/sparkspace-landing-test/README.md

    - AI Detection: Make the gauge grow from 0% to 37%
 4. For the last 2 cards, design and implement a compelling animation for each of the value props, in order to increase the click rate of the CTA button.
 5. Record a loom video explaining your implementation and design.
 Send it to david@sparkspace.ai
+6. Please send us a link to your code too:)

 Thank you for your time! 🙏